mixcore/mix.portal.react/docs/MIGRATION-PROMPT.md

 - **Persona-Based Views**: Different users can have tailored experiences (Admin, Content Manager, Designer, etc.)
 - **Role and Permission Support**: Navigation adapts to user's assigned roles and permissions
 - **Priority-Based Ordering**: Menu items are displayed in priority order for better organization
+- **Apps CTA in Header**: Users can quickly switch between app contexts via a dropdown in the header

 ### Implementation